For benefits information, please call Customer Service at the number listed on your BCBSNM member ID card.

 We also have the following tools available to meet the Spanish language preference of our members:

-In most cases, you can only sign up for a health insurance plan during the open enrollment period.
+In most cases, you can only sign up for a health insurance plan during the Open Enrollment Period (OEP).
 If you missed open enrollment, you may be able to enroll during the Special Enrollment Period (SEP).
-To be eligible, you must have had a qualifying "life event" within the past 60 days or .
+To be able to enroll during SEP, you must have had a qualifying "life event" within the past 60 days or experienced other complications that did not allow you to complete your enrollment.
 Learn more about special enrollment.

 We cannot process a cancellation request for an on-Exchange plan.
-If you want to cancel the plan you enrolled in through beWellnm, you can .
-Please note that cancelling your on-Exchange plan may result in losing the subsidies you'd qualified for.
+If you want to cancel the plan you enrolled in through beWellnm, you can contact their customer support team.
 If you want to cancel your off-Exchange plan, or the plan you enrolled in through BCBSNM, please call us at 1-800-432-0750.
 You can also log in to your Blue Access for Members account and send us a secure email message.

 A Health Maintenance Organization (HMO) is a type of health plan that gives you access to certain doctors and hospitals that have contracted with the HMO, often called a provider network or just network.
 An HMO is different from other health care plans in a number of ways: